 The Nevada Constitution authorizes Legislators to receive compensation for the first 60 days of each regular session and the first 20 days of any special session.
-This resolution proposes to amend the Nevada Constitution to authorize Legislators to receive compensation for not more than 120 days of each regular session in an odd-numbered year and for not more than 60 days of each regular session in an even-numbered year.
+This resolution proposes to amend the Nevada Constitution to provide compensation for authorize Legislators to receive compensation for not more than 120 days of each regular session in an odd-numbered year and for not more than 60 days [during regular sessions.] of each regular session in an even-numbered year.
 (Nev.
 Const.
 Art.
 4, § 33)